INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 ### 7.1.
 Main principles <a name="main-principles"></a>

 - A Web API provides data from one data set.
-This means that one data publisher often will need to provide more than one Web API.
+This means that one data publisher often will need to provide more than one Web API.<sup> [3](#footnote3)</sup>
 - The exact composition of a data set is determined by the data publisher.
 It may be that the data set contains all that publishers’ information on one INSPIRE theme, but other compositions are allowed.
 - A data set is structured into one or several feature collections. Аll feature collections available in one API (under the `/collections` path) are considered to be part of the data set provided by that Web API.
 - A feature collection contains features of only one feature type.